Arthur Miller's first play to have London world premiere

 Sean Turner, a 29-year-old director, unearthed the play in an Arthur Miller archive, "courted" the foundation that owns the rights to allow him to put it on, and says that while it may not be the equal of "Death of a Salesman" or "The Crucible" it is a worthy part of the Miller canon.

-"I can see why there is a temptation to say it was probably 'lost' for a reason, so let's leave it there," he told Reuters at the theatre in a pub in Islington.
+"I can see why there is a temptation to say it was probably 'lost' for a reason, so let's leave it there," he told Reuters at the theater in a pub in Islington.

 "But I don't think it was ever lost for a reason, I think he just didn't have the means with which to produce it.
 There doesn't seem to be any evidence to suggest that he thought it was substandard in any way," Turner said.